srlasher/pdstools/Create-stand-alone-Adaptive-Model-Reports.md

 Before you run it on your own data, check that all is working by running the example:

-1. Install R and R Studio and the cdhtools package as per the ["Getting started" in the main page](https://github.com/pegasystems/cdh-datascientist-tools/wiki#getting-started-with-the-r-library)
+1. Install R and R Studio and the pdstools package as per the ["Getting started" in the main page](https://github.com/pegasystems/pega-datascientist-tools/wiki#getting-started-with-the-r-library)
-2. Either check out ("clone") the [CDH Tools repository](https://github.com/pegasystems/cdh-datascientist-tools) from git, or (if you are not comfortable with git), just [download the Model Report notebook](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/datamart/modelreport.Rmd).
+2. Either check out ("clone") the [Pega Data Scientist Tools repository](https://github.com/pegasystems/pega-datascientist-tools) from git, or (if you are not comfortable with git), just [download the Model Report notebook](https://github.com/pegasystems/pega-datascientist-tools/blob/master/examples/datamart/modelreport.Rmd).
 3. Open the notebook "examples/datamart/modelreport.Rmd" in R Studio and "Knit to HTML" (or PDF if you have the required libs installed).
 When finished (it takes a few minutes), a sample report should open in a browser window.

 # Creating stand-alone model reports on your own data